Aicha-ch/holbertonschool-shell/permissions/README.md

-chmod 754 hello: is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod a+x hello: is  a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello: is a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+chmod 754 hello: is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello chmod a+x hello: is  a script that adds execution permission to the owner, the group owner and the other users, to the file hello chmod 753 hello: is a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello chmod -R a+rX *: is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users